citp/privacy-policy-historical/z/ze/zen/zen12.com.md

   * We collect all the information you'd expect for our sites to operate correctly.
   * For email subscriptions, we collect the name and email address provided, as well as the signup & confirmation IP addresses.
-  * For purchases, we collect the name, email address, postal address, telephone number, and payment details provided, as well as your IP address.
+  * For purchases, we collect the name, email address, postal address, and payment details provided, as well as your IP address.
   * For support questions, we use the return email address to reply to the query, and possibly offer an email subscription.
   * We may also collect other aggregate information to improve our systems, such as server logs and email click counts.